 For more guidance on never event claims, you can check out the following resources:

-In this final section of our guide, we’ve answered some frequently asked questions about making a medical negligence claim for a never event.
+In this final section of our post, we’ve answered some frequently asked questions about making a medical negligence claim for a never event.

 Do never events require investigation?

 NHS policy requires that an investigation should take place when a never event is reported by a healthcare provider.